istio/istio.io/content/en/docs/setup/additional-setup/cni/index.md

 CNI plugin only performs actions to setup the application pod's traffic redirection to the injected Istio proxy sidecar (using `iptables` in the pod's network namespace).

-{{< warning >}}
-The Istio CNI plugin should not interfere with the operations of the base CNI plugin that configures the pod's networking setup, although not all CNI plugins have been validated.
+:warning: **The Istio CNI plugin should not interfere with the operations of the base CNI plugin that configures the pod's networking setup, although not all CNI plugins have been validated.**
-{{< /warning >}}